Sathishr424/sathishr424/README.md

 ### About Me

   Well I am a self taught programmer and a Full Stack Developer.
 I know React, Redux, Jquery, d3.js, Bootstrap, node.js and more... and always learning/adding new skills and libraries.

-I have made and having experience in developing applications for Web, Desktop and Android platforms.
-And also I am very strong in Algorithms and data structures.

-Myself I am a quick learner and very enthusiastic person.

   Currently learning all about Web development.